aoloe/scribus-project/documentation-doxygen/documentation-doxygen.md

 - [ ] keep the Doxygen documentation up to date
 - [ ] Improve the quality of the Doxygen relevant comments in the source code

+# Organize a docsprint

+- each file should have a doxgen documentation at the beginning
+- each directory should have a README.md file
+- create a DTD for the current .sla format

 ## Adopt a file

 We can ask the Scribus users to help crowdsource the documentation of the Scribus code.